Social Icons

 Directed by Ol Parker

-This is a horrible movie, predictable and to a point annoying that the existence of this movie mars the image of these two pairings in my head.
-What is the point of movies like this when the story is one of tales as old as time and the ending is one of those ones you can see coming a mile away.
-I was hoping with all my heart that this movie will not just end the way I am seeing it go.
-Then we get the regular party they get drunk wake up together, one ends a relationship, and they are back together.
+This is a horrible movie—predictable to the point of being annoying.
+Its very existence mars the image of these two pairings in my head.
+What’s the point of movies like this when the story is as old as time and the ending is one you can see coming from a mile away?
+I was hoping with all my heart that this movie wouldn’t just end the way I saw it heading.
+But, of course, we get the usual: they party, get drunk, wake up together, one ends a relationship, and they’re back together.

 Why???

-Can someone tell me why this crap?
-Are there no new ideas left in Hollywood.
-The pacing was horrible and you can watch the movie by just seeing the first 10 minutes and skip to the last 10 minutes.
+Can someone tell me why this crap exists?
+Are there no new ideas left in Hollywood?
+The pacing was horrible, and honestly, you could watch the first 10 minutes, skip to the last 10 minutes, and not miss a thing.

-This movie had no potential from the start, if you have ever seen movies before this one falls into the category of a very expensive B-movie.
-Starring very expensive cast members.
-The joy of watching this movie came when the credits started to scroll by.
+This movie had no potential from the start.
+If you’ve ever seen a movie before, this one falls squarely into the category of a very expensive B-movie—starring an overpriced cast.
+The only joy I got from this film was when the credits started rolling.

-It is not a good thing when the best part of watching a movie is to guess how many other movies, they stole ideas from.
+It’s never a good sign when the best part of watching a movie is guessing how many others it borrowed ideas from.

-Their daughter travels and calls home that she has found the love of her life and is about to get married.
+Their daughter calls home, announcing that she’s found the love of her life and is about to get married.
 Hmm… on her first try.
-The couple gang up to go there and ruin the marriage and get to take their daughter home.
+Naturally, the parents decide to team up to ruin the marriage and bring their daughter home.

 The School of Good and Evil (2022)